NCBI-Codeathons/Genes-in-the-Hood/README.md

 @@@@ ADD COMMANDS here @@@@

+* For each assembly, find putative ORFs of at least 300 basepairs...

-`ORFfinder -in *genomic.fna -g 11 -s 0 -ml 300 -n t -outfmt 0`
+  `ORFfinder -in genomic.fna -g 11 -s 0 -ml 300 -n t -outfmt 0`

-Downloaded the cas9 HMM profile from https://ftp.ncbi.nlm.nih.gov/hmm/current/hmm_PGAP.HMM/.
-* [TIGR03031](https://ftp.ncbi.nlm.nih.gov/hmm/current/hmm_PGAP.HMM/TIGR03031.1.HMM) - type II-B CRISPR-associated RNA-guided endonuclease Cas9/Csx12
-* [TIGR01865](https://ftp.ncbi.nlm.nih.gov/hmm/current/hmm_PGAP.HMM/TIGR01865.1.HMM) - type II CRISPR RNA-guided endonuclease Cas9

-Concatanated the HMM profiles.

-`cat *.HMM > TIGR0_combined2.HMM`

-For each downloaded assembly, we used `ORFfinder` to translate all the ORFs (>=100 AAs) and then used `hmmsearch` to find cas9 homologs.
+* For each downloaded assembly, we used `ORFfinder` to translate all the ORFs (>=100 AAs) and then used `hmmsearch` to find cas9 homologs.

 @@@@ ADD code here@@@@